imacrayon/alpine-ajax/docs/reference.md

 Note that if we were to replace `x-load` with `x-init` in this markup, the polling request would only be issued once.
 See the [Progress Bar example](/examples/progress-bar) for a more complete demonstration.

+## Loading states

+While an AJAX request is in progress there are a few loading states to be aware of:

+  * If a form submission triggered the request, the form's submit button is automatically disabled, this prevents users from triggering additional network requests by accidentally double clicking the submit button.
+  * During an AJAX request, `aria-busy="true"` is set on all targets of the request.
+This attribute can be used in CSS to provide a loading indicator, check out the [Loading Indicator example](/examples/loading) for more details.

 ## Creating Demos

 Use the mock server script included with Alpine AJAX when you need to build a quick prototype or demonstrate a bug, without a server.
 The mock server script adds a global `route` helper function for mocking server endpoints on the frontend: